campuscode/rails-guides-pt-BR/source/routing.md

 get ':username', to: 'users#show', as: :user
 ```

-This will define a `user_path` method that will be available in controllers, helpers and views that will go to a route such as `/bob`.
+This will define a `user_path` method that will be available in controllers, helpers, and views that will go to a route such as `/bob`.
 Inside the `show` action of `UsersController`, `params[:username]` will contain the username for the user.
 Change `:username` in the route definition if you do not want your parameter name to be `:username`.

 ### HTTP Verb Constraints